HenryShaoR/USYD-Auto-Login/README.md

 - Handles 2FA authentication using TOTP (Time-based One-Time Password)
 - Supports QR code scanning to set up TOTP authentication
 - Displays current TOTP code in the popup for manual login or authenticator setup
-- Offers a fallback static TOTP option for when the dynamic code doesn't work

 ## Installation